 Eric D. Weitz

-is Dean of Humanities and Arts and Professor of History at The City College of New York.
+is Dean of Humanities and Arts and Distinguished Professor of History at The City College of New York.
 He was previously on the faculty of the University of Minnesota, where he was Distinguished McKnight University Professor of History and the Arsham and Charlotte Ohanessian Chair in the College of Liberal Arts.
 Trained in modern European and German history, his work in recent years has extended to the history and politics of international human rights and crimes against humanity.
 He received his Ph.D. from Boston University in 1983.

 Weitz has been the recipient of many fellowships and awards from the German Academic Exchange Service (DAAD), the Harry Frank Guggenheim Foundation, the National Endowment for the Humanities, the National Council for Soviet and East European Research, and the American Council of Learned Societies, among others.
+He sits on the Academic Advisory Board of the Center for Contemporary Historical Research in Potsdam, Germany, and on the boards of many journals.

 His major publications include Weimar Germany: Promise and Tragedy